Skip to content

 Service Life

-Brushed motors, with their physical brushes and commutators, are prone to wear and tear over time.
+Brushed motors, with their physical brushes and replaceable brushes and commutators, are prone to mechanical wear and tear over time.
 The brushes gradually erode, limiting the motor’s lifespan.
 On the flip side, brushless motors – devoid of these physical contacts – boast a significantly longer service life.
 With fewer components susceptible to degradation, they endure extensive use with minimal deterioration.

 Size